sitevalidator/sourceviewer/README.md

 We use the `rerun` gem so that it detects changes in the filesystem and reloads the app automatically.

     rerun 'ruby app.rb'

+The local server will be accessible at http://localhost:4567

 ## License